Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Introduction

-Relativistic hydrodynamics has emerged as a key effective dynamics in modeling the QGP phase of high energy collisions~\citep{Gale2013Apr_hydro}.
-The early phenomenological success of hydrodynamic description for collective expansions in the heavy-ion collisions indicated the formation of locally equilibrated isotropic matter as early as 1 fm/\textit{c}~\citep{Heinz2004_fastTherm}.
-It was challenging to explain such a rapid transition from strong color field configuration to a locally thermalized system of quarks and gluons~\citep{bottomUp}.
-It was found that starting from various initial conditions, evolution of pressure anisotropy is accurately described by hydrodynamic gradient expansion.
-This surprising result indicated that the phenomenological success of hydrodynamics does not necessarily require early thermalization or even isotropization in the heavy-ion collisions~\citep{attractor1}.
-Hence, a more appropriate question to ask would be: how far away from equilibrium, would hydrodynamics still be applicable~\citep{Romatschke2017Jan,Akamatsu2021Jan}?
-Prior studies have explored different ways to address this question using entropy density~\citep{Campanini2011Sep}.
-In Ref. ~\citep{Kurkela2019Nov}, authors tried to quantify the applicability of hydrodynamics in terms of a dimensionless quantity termed as \textit{opacity} which resolved the system sizes into three regimes viz. \textit{particle-like}, \textit{transition}, and \textit{hydro-like}.
+Relativistic hydrodynamics has emerged as a key effective theory for modeling the QGP phase of high-energy collisions~\citep{Gale2013Apr_hydro,HeinzSnellings2013}.
+The early phenomenological success of the hydrodynamic description of collective expansion in heavy-ion collisions indicated the formation of locally equilibrated isotropic matter as early as 1 fm/\textit{c}~\citep{Heinz2004_fastTherm}.
+It was challenging to explain such a rapid transition from a strong color-field configuration to a locally thermalized system of quarks and gluons~\citep{bottomUp,BergesHellerMazeliauskasVenugopalan2021}.
+It was found that, starting from various initial conditions, the evolution of pressure anisotropy is accurately described by the hydrodynamic gradient expansion.
+This surprising result indicated that the phenomenological success of hydrodynamics does not necessarily require early thermalization or even isotropization in heavy-ion collisions~\citep{attractor1,Spalinski2018Jan,2021AttractorReview}.
+Hence, a more appropriate question to ask would be: how far from equilibrium would hydrodynamics still be applicable~\citep{Romatschke2017Jan,Akamatsu2021Jan}?
+Prior studies have explored different ways to address this question using the entropy density~\citep{Campanini2011Sep}, and using the more general question of whether collective flow can persist down to systems of only a dozen final-state particles~\citep{Heinz2019Jul}.
+In Ref.~\citep{Kurkela2019Nov}, the authors tried to quantify the applicability of hydrodynamics in terms of a dimensionless quantity termed \textit{opacity}, which resolved the system sizes into three regimes, viz., \textit{particle-like}, \textit{transition}, and \textit{hydro-like}.